 return JsonResponse(result)

 This function takes the incoming request as argument.
-It retrieves recipes, which it returns in a JsonResponse.
+It retrieves recipes, which it returns in a JsonResponse

 Django has so called manager objects attached to the model classes you create that allow you to execute SQL queries.
-The all() query returns all objects of a given type from the database.
+The all()

-To use the recipe_list view you need to include it in the urls.py of the project.
-You can do this by creating a new file urls.py within the app.
+of the project.
+You can do this by creating a new file urls.py

 from django.urls import path